-interoperabilityIOTSmart GridsEnergy ManagementDigital PlatformsInnovationReference ArchitectureSmart Energyflexibility managementSAREF4ENERSPINEConsumersEcosystemSmart HomeDesign ThinkingInnovation of MeaningCreative Problem SolvingHuman-Centered DesignEEaaStoolboxDSOflexibilityclean energySemantic InteroperabilityDemand ResponseFlexibility TradingGrid-Interactive BuildingsSmart buildingEnergy efficiencybuilding operating systemProsumer home occupantWhole-house energy controlSmart end-user centric energy systemEnergy efficient homeConnected environmentEnergy savingEnergy sociologyExperimentsUser participationDemand Side flexibilityUser EngagementSocial CommunityEnergy MarketsFuture of EnergyBattery Storagereal estate developmentsmart buildingsBuilding as a ServiceLiving as a Serviceuser centered designdata managementenergy digitalizationconsumer centricenergy communitycollective actionsocial scienceregulationEnergy savingsdigitalisationstandardizationDynamic TariffsElectric Storage Water HeatersHousehold Assetscybersecuritysmartgridssmartbuilingsopeninnovationdecarbonisationdemandutilitiesmarket priceselectricityenergy crisisopen callExplainabilitySAREFMachine LearningGrid stabilityControllable loadsStandardisationelectromibilityenergy transitionfood retailartificial neural networkdistribution gridstate estimationelectric mobilityEV chargingsmart infrastructureelectromobility
+interoperabilityIOTSmart GridsEnergy ManagementDigital PlatformsInnovationReference ArchitectureSmart Energyflexibility managementSAREF4ENERSPINEConsumersEcosystemSmart HomeDesign ThinkingInnovation of MeaningCreative Problem SolvingHuman-Centered DesignEEaaStoolboxDSOflexibilityclean energySemantic InteroperabilityDemand ResponseFlexibility TradingGrid-Interactive BuildingsSmart buildingEnergy efficiencybuilding operating systemProsumer home occupantWhole-house energy controlSmart end-user centric energy systemEnergy efficient homeConnected environmentEnergy savingEnergy sociologyExperimentsUser participationDemand Side flexibilityUser EngagementSocial CommunityEnergy MarketsFuture of EnergyBattery Storagereal estate developmentsmart buildingsBuilding as a ServiceLiving as a Serviceuser centered designdata managementenergy digitalizationconsumer centricenergy communitycollective actionsocial scienceregulationEnergy savingsdigitalisationstandardizationDynamic TariffsElectric Storage Water HeatersHousehold Assetscybersecuritysmartgridssmartbuilingsopeninnovationdecarbonisationdemandutilitiesmarket priceselectricityenergy crisisopen callExplainabilitySAREFMachine LearningGrid stabilityControllable loadsStandardisationelectromibilityenergy transitionfood retailartificial neural networkdistribution gridstate estimationelectric mobilityEV chargingsmart infrastructureelectromobilityenergyefficiencysmartbuildingsmartenergymanagementdsoi

 Get the scoop on our latest news and get to know us